Intro & Game Comments:

 --Unit colours--Red for Russians when the accepted choice is tan (which the later conscript divisions appear in), and feldgrau for the Germans not generic ash-gray.

-I only mention these clearly minor items to make the point that wargamers can be a fickle and fussy bunch, myself included, and that perhaps these issues, along with the game's unusual complexity, are part of the reasons for a startlingly sparse forum a few years after it's release.
+I only mention these clearly minor items to make the point that wargamers can be a fickle and fussy bunch, myself included, and that perhaps these issues, along with the game's unusual 'outside the box' complexity, are part of the reasons for a startlingly sparse forum a few years after its release.
 A quick glance at the game can be off-putting for some.
 I am here to rectify that impression if I can.
 I consider this Barbarossa model a gem, and not rough-cut either.

-Likewise this Barbarossa model when you lift the hood is seriously potent in terms of detail and dynamics that incorporate unit strengths, experience, readiness, morale, fuel/ammo supply, Army commander benefits, Army heavy artillery and Luftwaffe support, and their overall stance from an aggressive Blitzkreig posture to Defensive, with Sustained Assault in-between.
-On top of this there are layers of critical decision-making that amp things up onto the uber-operational and strategic, immediately accompanied by the over-arching byzantine flux of relationships, pro and con, with personages in the Wehrmacht and Nazi hierarchies (I use the two adjectives on purpose to note their separation); all this under-girded by the designer's obsession with statistics and detail not seen since Gary Grigsby's fine efforts in days of wargaming yore.
+Likewise this Barbarossa model when you lift the hood is seriously potent in terms of detail and dynamics that incorporate unit strengths, experience, readiness, morale, fuel/ammo supply, Army commander benefits, designated Army heavy artillery, Luftwaffe support and focused Army assets, along with their overall stance from an aggressive Blitzkreig posture to Defensive, with Sustained Assault in-between.
+On top of this there are layers of critical decision-making that amp things up onto the uber-operational and strategic, immediately accompanied by the over-arching byzantine flux of relationships, pro and con, with personages in the Nazi and Wehrmacht hierarchies (I use the two adjectives on purpose to note their separation); all this under-girded by the designer's obsession with statistics and detail not seen since Gary Grigsby's fine efforts in days of wargaming yore.
 If it was a mouthful just writing and describing it thus, try playing it out.
 This is an inspired and unique model clearly aimed at Ostfrontniks like myself and diehard gamers.
 I believe the designer in his notes somewhere said it all aims at being "immersive"; and yep, it is.
 Not to despair though, many options at the beginning are offered to 'tone it down' into more simplified game-play.

 But don't do it.
-Experience the full blast of all the minutae and critical decisions-to-be-made the model incessantly fires at you (Franz Halder), Chief of Staff of the Army High Command (OKH: Oberkommando des Heeres), a high-ranking staff officer who directed the planning and implementation of Operation Barbarossa, and is now in the thick of this full-bore campaign surrounded by a ravening pack of Nazi political hacks and ruthless army careerists.
+Experience the full blast of all the minutae and critical decisions-to-be-made the model incessantly fires at you (Franz Halder), Chief of Staff of the Army High Command (OKH: Oberkommando des Heeres), uber-high-ranking staff officer who directed the planning and implementation of Operation Barbarossa, and is now in the thick of this full-bore campaign surrounded by a ravening pack of Nazi political hacks and ruthless army careerists.
 It's like a mental game of warball attempting to dodge shots from Hitler, Jodl, Keitel, von Brauchitsch, Leeb, Bock and Rundstedt, Wagner and Gercke, trick shots from Göring, Himmler and Goebbels, not to mention the odious Nazi Goldfasanen ("golden pheasant") Alfred Rosenberg, Reichminister of Occupied Eastern Territories.
+Hitler's dead hand is a constant threat to your win in this, but piss off your Army Group commanders on top of that and you are toast and will surely be dismissed--a sudden-death sword of Damocles that hangs over your head the entire campaign.
+All of these decisions forced upon you will affect how well your Army Groups will perform under your command.
+Go head, just play it like your regular board game: push units and attack, ignore the politics... and lose, badly.
 Get used to wading through the stack of reports on your desk every turn and play the Barbarossa Lottery with every decision you make.
 Feel the stress... but also the satisfaction in deciding well.

 I'll add further comments on this as the AAR progresses.
-But let me say that as a veteran of hundreds of Ostfront recreations (18 of them self-designed) this is the most eclectic and clever study of the campaign I have seen to date.
-I hope the AAR will generate interest and bring new players to this finely tooled piece of work.
+But let me say that as a veteran of hundreds of Ostfront recreations (18 of them self-designed) this is one of the most eclectic and clever studies of the campaign I have seen to date.
+I hope this AAR will generate interest and bring new players to this finely tooled piece of work.
 Hats off to the designers and if you can supply us with an editor--as you did with Case Blue, it would be most appreciated.
 I'd love to work on that map.

 [Alas, in exchanges with Victor Reijkersz it's confirmed that no editor is coming for Barbarossa: "long story short is that there is too much hard scripting and it could cause bugs."]